Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination

-However, how can we have a weak scale right-handed neutrino dark matter if it is unstable, having the presence of the first term in Eq.~\ref{eq1}, which is necessary for the type-I seesaw to work?
+Anyway, how can we have a weak scale right-handed neutrino dark matter having the presence of the first term in Eq.~\ref{eq1}, which is necessary for the type-I seesaw to work but make it unstable?
 The idea is to invoke a $\mathcal{Z}_2$ symmetry, where only one of the right-handed neutrinos is odd under it \cite{Okada:2010wd,Okada:2016tci,Okada:2016gsh,Okada:2018ktp}.
 In this way, two massive right-handed neutrinos will play a role in the seesaw mechanism, whereas the lightest becomes a plausible dark matter candidate.
+Notice that in general, one needs to either invoke fine-tuning in the yukawa couplings to make the right-handed neutrino a viable dark matter candidate or symmetries.
+We focus on the latter.
 Similar works have been carried out in this direction \cite{Campos:2017dgc,Camargo:2018klg,Blasi:2020wpy}.
 Although, our work extends previous studies because we go beyond the standard freeze-out case.
 Concretely, we investigate the right-handed neutrino dark matter scenario under three different cosmological histories, namely fast expansion, matter-domination during freeze-out, and matter-domination after freeze-out.
 These cosmological histories change the theoretical predictions for the dark matter relic density compared to the standard freeze-out case, and consequently lead to different conclusions.
 Besides computing the dark matter relic density under different cosmological scenarios, we also compute the dark matter scattering cross-section.
-We highlight that for right-handed neutrino dark matter, the dark matter scattering cross-section does not fall into the standard classification of spin-independent or spin-dependent dark matter-nucleon scattering cross-section.
+We highlight that for right-handed neutrino dark matter, the dark matter scattering cross-section does not fall into the standard classification of spin-independent or spin-dependent dark matter-nucleon scattering.
 Therefore, we need to compare the resulting scattering rate with the data to derive the correct limits.
 Lastly, we also include collider bounds on the mediator masses based on the LHC search for heavy dilepton resonances.